developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

 Each engine has the following information available:

 * **Name** - The name of the engine, which you can click to see its details.
-See the section about [Viewing Engine Details](#viewing-engine-details).
+See the section about Viewing Engine Details.
 * **Size** - The size configured for the engine.
 * **Status** - The engine status.
-For more information, see the section in this topic about [Engine Statuses](#engine-statuses).
+For more information, see the section in this topic about Engine Statuses.
 * **Auto start/stop** - Whether the engine has auto start/stop enabled for autoscaling.
 * **Idle period** - The idle time to auto stop when the engine has **Auto start/stop** enabled.
 * **Queues** - Query queues routed to the engine.
 * **Labels** - Labels associated with the engine.

-## Performing Actions on Engines[​](#performing-actions-on-engines "Direct link to Performing Actions on Engines")
+## Performing Actions on Engines

-While [monitoring engines](#monitoring-engines), you have actions you can perform on each engine through the icons displayed on the right-hand side when hovering over the engine row.
+While monitoring engines, you have actions you can perform on each engine through the icons displayed on the right-hand side when hovering over the engine row.

 ![Engines page showing the icons with the actions for each engine.](/images/settings/engine/settings-engines-actions.png "Engines Page with Actions")

-### Stopping/Starting an Engine[​](#stoppingstarting-an-engine "Direct link to Stopping/Starting an Engine")
+### Stopping/Starting an Engine

 You can click ![The stop engine icon](/images/icons/engine-stop.png "The stop engine icon")/![The start engine icon](/images/icons/engine-start.png "The start engine icon") to stop/start an engine manually at any time.
 Stopping an engine will cause running queries to fail while new queries will remain queued, which can also fail by timeout if the engine isn't started.
 To prevent query failures, reroute queries to another engine, and stop the engine only when no queries are running or queued for the engine.